mmbman/Katagiri/mindfulness.md

 This series might be seen as challenging, as it presents a view of mindfulness which is radically different from how mindfulness is seen in mainstream culture.
 Specifically, some points to consider here might be:

 - Mindfulness is not a set of techniques.
-- Mindfulness is not exclusively focused on the self.
+- Mindfulness is not only focused on the self.
 - Mindfulness is not *narrowly* goal-oriented.

 These talks were given during a five-day *sesshin* in March, 1984.